MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ## Git Credential Manager setup

-[Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) is a secure Git credential helper built on [.NET](https://dotnet.microsoft.com/) that can be used with both WSL1 an WSL2.
+[Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) is a secure Git credential helper built on [.NET](https://dotnet.microsoft.com/) that can be used with both WSL1 and WSL2.
 It enables multi-factor authentication support for GitHub repos, [Azure DevOps](https://dev.azure.com/), Azure DevOps Server, and Bitbucket.

 GCM integrates into the authentication flow for services like GitHub and, once you're authenticated to your hosting provider, requests a new authentication token.
 It then stores the token securely in the [Windows Credential Manager](https://support.microsoft.com/help/4026814/windows-accessing-credential-manager).
 After the first time, you can use Git to talk to your hosting provider without needing to re-authenticate.
 It will just access the token in the Windows Credential Manager.